mbilalazam/data_mc_comparison/README.md

 ## Purpose

-This project is designed to:

-- Compare simulation (MC) results to actual data
+This project is designed to compare simulation (MC) results to actual data.
-- Summarize distributions and key metrics
-- Prepare reports for collaboration meetings

 ## Notes